East Aurora, New York: Schools

 Children living in the village of East Aurora attend Parkdale Elementary (grades K–4), East Aurora Middle School (grades 5–8), and East Aurora High School (grades 9–12).
-Children living in the Town of Aurora attend the same public schools, with the notable exception of children living on Highland Drive in the Town of Aurora who attend the Iroquois School District due to a decision made in the 1960s.
+Children living in the Town of Aurora attend the same public schools, with the notable exception of children living on Highland Drive in the Town of Aurora who attend the Iroquois Central School District due to a decision made in the 1960s.
 Immaculate Conception Catholic School (grades K-8) is the parochial and the Mandala school, a school that incorporates democratic and hands-on learning, are the alternatives.
 Children from the ages of one through four can attend nursery school on the Fisher Price campus, at the Duck Duck Goose Childcare Center or at some of the churches in East Aurora.
 Another option is the East Aurora Montessori School for ages two through five.
-Children may also attend Sprouting Minds Montessori School which is a school for infants through sixth grade providing a full Montessori curriculum to children in preschool through sixth grade.
-Sprouting Minds Montessori is located in the Town of Aurora near the West Falls borderline.
+The former Sprouting Minds Montessori School, which was a school for infants through sixth grade, was located in the Town of Aurora near the West Falls borderline.
 Although not in East Aurora, the Aurora Waldorf School is a nearby option in West Falls providing an alternative Waldorf education to children from infancy through eighth grade.

 In 2008 and 2009 additions and renovations totaling $24 million were made to the district's schools to address space and maintenance issues.
 Prior to 2009 students attended Parkdale Elementary in grades K–2, and Main Street Elementary for grades 3–8.
 Elements of the Roycroft style influenced the design of Parkdale Elementary's new entrance.